Skip to content

 Output

-Static charts produce image files (PNG) saved to:
+Static charts produce image files (PNG) saved under the unified artifacts layout:

 Dynamic Charts